How to Research Keywords for YouTube Titles (Without Paid Tools)

 Method 2: Study Top Results (Without Copying)

-Search your main topic and analyze:
+Search your main topic and analyze the top 5–10 videos, their titles, and language.

-You’re looking for patterns.
+You’re not copying — you’re looking for patterns.

 Method 3: Read the Comments Section